novasearch/conversational-search-assistant-transformers/README.md

 `python3 run_test_generalizable.py --topics_json_path ./2019_data/evaluation_topics_v1.0.json --qrel_file_path ./2019_data/evaluation_topics_mod.qrel --similarity lmd --index <.../index_output_location>/car_marco_wapo`

 ### Reranking
-To generate the retrieval and reranking runs for all query types run:
+To generate the retrieval and reranking runs for all query types run (it is highly recommended to use a GPU device to create this run):

 `python3 run_test_generalizable.py --topics_json_path ./2019_data/evaluation_topics_v1.0.json --qrel_file_path ./2019_data/evaluation_topics_mod.qrel --similarity lmd --index <.../index_output_location>/car_marco_wapo --reranker --reranker_batch_size 8`

+### Results
 The run_test_generalizable.py script will generate various **.run** files available at the **runs** folder, and various **.csv** files in the **results** folder with the **unnoficial** metrics.

 ## Evaluate the Runs
 The metrics outputted from the run_test_generalizable.py script are not the official metrics, so we now run the official [trec_eval](https://trec.nist.gov/trec_eval/) script over the generated runs.
-Donwload the trec_eval from [here]((https://trec.nist.gov/trec_eval/)) if needed.
+Download the trec_eval from [here]((https://trec.nist.gov/trec_eval/)) if needed.

-If you donwloed a newer version of trec_eval you may need to change some files in the official script to include the metrics at rank 3.
+If you download a newer version of trec_eval you may need to change some files in the official script to include the metrics at rank 3.
 * trec_eval.9.0.4/m_map_cut.c
 * trec_eval.9.0.4/m_P.c
 * trec_eval.9.0.4/m_rel_P.c